MaverickMayCode/wazuh-home-soc-lab/docs/incident-reports.md

 ## Conclusion

 Wazuh successfully detected the user account creation process from the Windows endpoint.
-Logs like these are crucial in detecting malicious activity and further privledge escalation down the line and are important as a "first line of defence" for proactive cybersecurity practices.
+Logs like these are crucial in detecting malicious activity and further privilege escalation down the line and are important as a "first line of defence" for proactive cybersecurity practices.

-# Simulation 3: Successful Privledge Escalation
+# Simulation 3: Successful privilege Escalation

 ## Summary
-Executed successful privledge escalation commands on a Windows endpoint to test SIEM detection.
+Executed successful privilege escalation commands on a Windows endpoint to test SIEM detection.

 ## Observations

 - A single log detailing: Administrators group changed. | ID: 60154 | Level: 12 | MITRE Technique: T1484
 - A new high score!
 Our highest leveled threat yet.
-- Wazuh dashboard updated to mark "1 - Level 12 or above alerts" signifying the potenial security hazards an incident like this can bring
+- Wazuh dashboard updated to mark "1 - Level 12 or above alerts" signifying the potential security hazards an incident like this can bring

 ## Timeline